 From the "Windows On the World: Complete Wine Course," an outstanding book on wine history and wine enjoyment:

-Looking back at the American obsession with health and fitness in the 1970s and 1980s, many people switched from meat and potatoes to fish and vegetables—a lighter diet that called more for white wine than red.
+Looking back at the American obsession with health and fitness in the 1970s and 1980s, many people switched from meat and potatoes to fish and vegetablesa lighter diet that called more for white wine than red.
 "Chardonnay" became the new buzzword that replaced the call for "a glass of white wine."
-Bars that never used to stock wine—nothing decent, anyway—began to carry an assortment of fine wines by the glass, with Chardonnay, by far, the best-selling wine.
+Bars that never used to stock winenothing decent, anywaybegan to carry an assortment of fine wines by the glass, with Chardonnay, by far, the best-selling wine.
 Today, steak is back and the new buzzwords are Cabernet Sauvignon, Merlot, and Syrah....

-In the early 1990s, the TV series 60 Minutes twice aired a report on a phenomenon known as the French Paradox—the fact that the French have a lower rate of heart disease than Americans, despite a diet that's higher in fat.
+The French ParadoxIn the early 1990s, the TV series 60 Minutes twice aired a report on a phenomenon known as the French Paradoxthe fact that the French have a lower rate of heart disease than Americans, despite a diet that's higher in fat.
 Since the one thing the American diet lacks, in comparison to the French diet, is red wine, some researchers were looking for a link between the consumption of red wine and a decreased rate of heart disease.
-Not surprisingly, in the year following this report, Americans increased their purchases of red wines by 39 percent.
+Not surprisingly, in the year following this report, Americans increased their purchases of red wines by 39 percent....Perhaps the most important reason that red wine consumption has increased in the United States is that California is producing a much better quality red wine than ever before.
+One of the reasons for improved quality is the replanting of vines over the last twenty years due to the phylloxera problem.
+Some analysts thought the replanting would be financially devastating to the California wine industry, but in reality it may have been a blessing in disguise, especially with regard to quality.

 The opportunity to replant allowed vineyard owners to increase their red grape production.
 It enabled California grape growers to utilize the knowledge they have gained over the years with regard to soil, climate, microclimate, trellising, and other viticultural practices.